 NHS Continuing Healthcare

-NHS Continuing Healthcare (NHS CHC) is a package of care for adults aged 18 or over.
-In order to receive NHS CHC funding individuals have to be assessed by Integrated Care Boards (ICBs) according to a legally prescribed decision making process to determine whether the individual has a primary health need.
+NHS Continuing Healthcare (NHS CHC) is care provision for adults aged 18 or over which is health needs related, rather than social care.
+Qualifying for this care is based on a legally prescribed decision making process to determine whether the individual has a primary health need.

 What is a primary health need?